gg0h/gg0h.github.io/_posts/2023-07-30-HTB-bizctf-Polaris-Control.md

 title: HTB Business CTF 2023 - Polaris Control
 ---

-"During the Dark War, the Zenium State, facing resource scarcity, sought to hack into Arodor's notorious malware command and control system, Polaris Control, to gain an advantage in the Mars space race.
-State hackers have contacted you claiming to have spotted a small programming error by performing tedious enumeration, can you help them escalate it?"

 A little while back I competed in the HackTheBox Business CTF 2023 with colleagues from work.
 I'd like to share my solution for one of the harder challenges, Polaris Control, a "***medium***" (!?) rated web challenge.
 It involved chaining together multiple separate exploit steps to finally achieve RCE.

 ---